Anku5hk/Programmers_guide_to_Python/book.md

 # stays 4
 print(False + 4) # 4

-# using boolean in if..else conditions, executes only when boolean is True
+# Using boolean in if..else conditions, executes only when boolean is True
 if my_bool:
     print('printed') # printed